The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Railway passengers who are researching cheap train tickets from Alicante to Madrid can affect the cost of their tickets in a number of ways.
 If you don’t have any time restraints, you can book a ticket for Renfe’s AVE trains at economical prices—typically the first train in the morning or the last train at night; leverage the Omio website’s filtering tool when searching for your ride to help you review the options and identify the best cheap train tickets.
 However, if you have the advantage of being able to book your ticket ahead of time, this also provides customers with lower-cost options.
 Along the booking process, you’ll also find a number of options, including seat class and various flex or promo designations which give customers discounts.
 Individuals who are students or senior citizens benefit from additional discounts, and children under the age of four who don’t require a seat travel free.

-Some of the Alicante train stations to Madrid you can start your journey from include Alicante-Terminal and Alicante San Gabriel.
-Similarly, some of the arrival train stations in Madrid include Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+When taking the train from Alicante to Madrid, you can choose to depart from train stations like Alicante-Terminal and Alicante San Gabriel.
+Your route can end in train stations such as Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.

-When traveling this route, Omio customers are departing most frequently from Alicante-Terminal and arriving in Madrid-Puerta de Atocha.
+Omio customers who travel this route most frequently depart from Alicante-Terminal and arrive in Madrid-Puerta de Atocha.

 Here are some other resources that might have the information you need